-This is The Apprentice Investor.
+Welcome to today's edition of The Apprentice Investor.
 Regular listeners to the show will know that our Apprentices are five members of the Share Radio team who've each been given fifteen thousand pounds of virtual money to build their own individual share portfolios.
 They have a minimum of eight stocks, which they've been buying and selling through The Share Centre.
-So how are those portfolios?
-Are they in rude health or in need of the mother of all financial workouts?
-Apprentices Alexi Phillips and Ruby Johnson have joined Juliette Foster in the studio and standing by with some observations and extremely useful advice is Share Radio's Senior Analyst Ed Bowsher.
+So....are our intrepid investors on course for a summer of prosperity...or one of penury?
+Apprentices Matt Cox and Alexi Phillips are in the studio along with Ed Bowsher, Share Radio's Senior Analyst.